stoeps13/connections-doc/source/admin/customize/r_customize_sharebox_gadgets_optional.md

 Set to true when data has been entered in one or more fields in the gadget.
 Set to false when no changes from the user exist in the gadget.

+!!! note
-**Note:** If the gadget dirty state is true, when a user tries to close the Share dialog by using means outside of the dirty gadget, they are prompted to confirm the current action and lose changes.
+    If the gadget dirty state is true, when a user tries to close the Share dialog by using means outside of the dirty gadget, they are prompted to confirm the current action and lose changes.

 |
 |setSubmitState\(inProgress\)